ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - Conditional expression

-*"The object of this note is to advocate that the IAL language be extended to include two additional additional notations: __conditional expressions__ and __recursive definitions__"*
+>The object of this note is to advocate that the IAL language be extended to include two additional additional notations: __conditional expressions__ and __recursive definitions__

 ```
 ( p₁ → e₁, ..., pₓ → eₓ )